unforced/new-bump/.cursorguides/tracking.md

 3. ~~Implement the profile management functionality~~ (Completed)
 4. ~~Set up real-time subscriptions for check-ins~~ (Completed)
 5. ~~Implement the Home page with status list~~ (Completed)
-6. Implement the Places page with list/map toggle
+6. Implement the Places page with list/map toggle:
+   - Create place service for managing places in Supabase
+   - Implement Places page with list/map toggle
+   - Create PlaceForm component with Google Maps integration
+   - Add tests for all new components and services
 7. Create the PlaceForm component with Google Maps integration

 ## Completed Steps